nicesoft-labs/tdnf/README.md

-# tdnf - tiny dandified yum
+# tdnf - tiny dandified yum NiceOS

 In order to compile, from the checkout directory, run the following